Honorlock

 Privacy FAQs

-Is it true that my students' information could be sold to third parities?
+Is it true that my students' information could be sold to third parties?

 Is it true that Honorlock scans home networks and monitors data from any device connected to that network?